 There are many ways to reward children for making right choices, caring for others and the environment and completing work to a high standard.
 Every opportunity for giving genuine rewards to encourage a positive and calm atmosphere around the school is to be grasped.
 The rewards are:

 - Verbal praise

 - Name moves up: to Silver, then Gold Star

 - Good work stickers

-- Class rewards e.g. marble in jar

-- Class Golden Time 30 minutes each week

 - Visit to head teacher

 - Message home

-- Sharing Certificates / other reward certificates
+- Child of the Week certificate

+- Work of the Week certificate

 - Special responsibility

 3.1 Rewards Guidelines